pkra/peterkrautzberger.org/_posts/2017/2017-07-21-fundamental-problem-of-equational-notation.md

 Now you might argue that an equation in physics is still basically mathematical content but in reality both mathematician and physicist will frequently disagree with you (and each other, possibly explosively so).
 You quickly get to the edge when considering chemical equations and if you want to classify the nonsense notations in the life sciences you might question your sanity.

 It's not hard to understand why this is.
-For example, most typesetting tools with support for equations will have some kind of "math mode" for them.
-But I think it's worth while differentiating the two so I'll try my best to stick to "equational content".
-On the one hand, the importance of "math on the web" is often exaggerated because it is really non-mathematical "equational content" that's the majority (and even that is a blip on the radar).
+For example, most typesetting tools with support for equations will have some kind of <i>math mode</i> for them.
+But I think it's worth while differentiating the two so I'll try my best to stick to <i>equational content</i>.
+On the one hand, the importance of <i>math on the web</i> is often exaggerated because it is really non-mathematical <i>equational content</i> that's the majority (and even that is a blip on the radar).
 On the other hand, it does not help to confuse a field of study with what effectively comes down to a layout tradition.

 Also, sorry-not-sorry for misleading you with the title here.